srlemke/SimHub_on_Linux/README.md

 - Works for all games.
 Even LMU custom Proton GE.
 - You never have to run any of this as root.
 Do not run as root, this is Linux :)

-Some details:
-It works but you have to install dotnet48 and SimHUB for every game prefix.
-So if you have 5 race games installed, you have to install dotnet48 and SimHUB 5 times each.
-There is not really so many simulators, at least for me its no big deal, as long as it works.

-There is a few other options out there that bridge the shared memory from the proton prefix to other prefixes, I tried it but it was no super easy, this script in the end does not rely on any additional software thats not packaged on the distro which makes it usually more streamlined.

 ![Select Steam Game](screenshot.png)

 ## Requirements, those are automatically checked: